Master's in Civic Leadership Admissions Checklist

 The Nelson and Sue Andrews Institute for Civic Leadership is now accepting applications for Fall 2014.
 For questions, please contact the Andrews Institute at 615-966-6155.

 - Application Form.
 Each applicant must complete an application form.
-The application can be completed online or downloaded in a PDF version.

 - Application Fee.
 Each application should be accompanied by a $50 nonrefundable application fee ($75 for international students).

 - Standardized exam score.
 Each applicant must submit scores from one of the following: the Graduate Record Examination (GRE), the Miller Analogy Test (MAT) or the Graduate Management Admission Test (GMAT).
 For more information on the GRE, visit http://www. ets.org/ and click on GRE.
 The MAT is offered on campus, please click here for more information.
 Students who have already earned a master’s level degree or who have been out of school 10 years or more may apply to the program without submitting a standardized test score.

 - References.
 Each applicant is required to submit two references: professional, academic and/or personal.

 - Official Transcript(s).
 Each applicant must submit an official transcript, showing degree conferral when appropriate, from all schools attended.